mdemuth/hyper-item/README.md

 ### 3.3.
 Link

 Links the [item](#31-item) to another concept.
 The fields `href` and `template` with `parameters` are mutually exclusive.
-Links should be resolved via the HTTP method GET.
+Links MUST be resolved via the HTTP method GET.

 #### 3.3.1. `rel`
 The relation of the link to its item.
-- `self` The `href` should point to the canonical URL for this item.
+- `self` The `href` SHOULD point to the canonical URL for this item.
-- `details` The `href` should point to more detailed information about the item.
+- `details` The `href` SHOULD point to more detailed information about the item.
 - `next` can be used by items representing a result set.
-It may be used to select the next page of items.
+It SHOULD be used to select the next page of items.
 - `previous` can be used by items representing a result set.
-It may be used to select the previous page of items.
+It SHOULD be used to select the previous page of items.
-- `filter` can be used by items representing a result set to reduce the number of items.
+- `filter` SHOULD be used by items representing a result set to reduce the number of items.
-- `sort` can be used by items representing a result set to reorder the items.
+- `sort` SHOULD be used by items representing a result set to reorder the items.
-- `profile` should be used to describe item `types`, `rels` and property `names`.
+- `profile` SHOULD be used to describe item `types`, `rels` and property `names`.
 - ...

 #### 3.3.2. `href`
 The URL of the target.
-Links should be resolved via the HTTP method `GET`.
+Links MUST be resolved via the HTTP method `GET`.

 #### 3.3.3. `template`
 A URI template as defined by [RFC 6570](https://tools.ietf.org/html/rfc6570).